LowGravityPL/raccoonwp.github.io/pages/recipes.md

 The directory your theme files reside in.
 By default it is `/public/core/themes/raccoon-theme`

-## Feature missing?
-### How to customize theme build process?
-We use webpack for managing...
-Edit... [more info needed]
 ### How to add Custom Post Type or Taxonomy?
 Nobody wants to repeat his code.
 That is why we rely on great [Extended CPTs library by John Blackbourn](https://github.com/johnbillion/extended-cpts)